cispa/security-header-parsing/README.md

     - `analysis/`: Analysis code (.ipynb files) + utils
     - `certs/`: Put your certs here to enable testing of HTTPS
     - `crawler/`:  Intent (Android), Selenium (Mac + Ubuntu), and Browser Page Runner (iOS) test runners + utils
+  - `pyproject.toml`, `wpt-config.json`, and more: Various config files for the project
 - `tools/`: Contains modified `wptserve`
 - Other directories are used by `wptserve` internally but are not modified